StudyVector works from your exact syllabus, your exact board, and your exact weak topics. Generic AI does not know that by default.

 They can be useful when they explain clearly and push students into practice.
 The risk is relying on generic answers that are not tied to the exact board, topic or mark scheme.

-Can general AI chat replace exam-board revision?
+Can general chat tools replace exam-board revision?